chriskhanhtran/chriskhanhtran.github.io/_posts/2020-05-31-extractive-summarization-with-bert.md

 ![](https://github.com/chriskhanhtran/minimal-portfolio/blob/master/images/bertsum.jpeg?raw=true)

-*Figure 1: The overview architecture of BERTSUM*
+*The overview architecture of BERTSUM*

 Our BERT encoder is the pretrained BERT-base encoder from the masked language modeling task ([Devlin et at., 2018](https://github.com/google-research/bert)).
 The task of extractive summarization is a binary classification problem at the sentence level.
-We want to assign each sentence a label $y_i \in \{0, 1\}$ indicating whether the sentence should be included in the final summary.
+We want to assign each sentence a label $$y_i \in \{0, 1\}$$ indicating whether the sentence should be included in the final summary.
 Therefore, we need to add a token `[CLS]` before each sentence.
 After we run a forward pass through the encoder, the last hidden layer of these `[CLS]` tokens will be used as the representions for our sentences.

 ### Summarization Classifier